The Penghu Islands

 Teaching English on Penghu Island is possible, but you will have to be much more patient than you'd have to be on the main island of Taiwan as there's only a handful of English schools where English / ESL teachers are needed.
 Also, most English teachers who make it all the way to the middle of the Taiwan Strait tend to settle for good, get married, and breed, so there's not that many "seasonal teachers" in those parts.

-Nevertheless, if your goal is to teach English on Penghu and you have a patient and perseverant personality, you will surely find something eventually.
+Nevertheless, if your goal is to teach English on Penghu and you have a patient and perseverant personality, you will probably find something eventually.

 Map of Penghu